opusonesolutions/carsons/README.md

 `carsons` also supports modelling of phased duplex, triplex, quadruplex cables and triplex secondary.
 It only requires a few more parameters to describe cable's geometry.

-A flag `is_secondary` is used to identify whether a cable is a triplex secondary.
-The impedance result is a 2 x 2 matrix with each row and column being its secondary conductors.

 ```python
 from carsons import (MultiConductorCarsonsEquations,
                      calculate_impedance)